1. Go to the Gephi website to download the software.

 Select a variable (e.g., Degree) from the drop down

-Choose a minimum and maximum size to be mapped to the range of the variable
+Choose a minimum and maximum size as a range for the size of the nodes

 Click the "Apply" button